alexanderstoehr/Manuals/General/Import-Gitlab-Repositories-To-Github.md

 ## Questions and Issues

 If you have any questions or encounter any issues while following this guide, feel free to open an issue on the repository or ask your questions.
-We are here to help!

 - **Open an Issue**: Navigate to the "Issues" tab of the repository and click on "New Issue" to describe your problem or question.
-- **Ask a Question**: You can also ask questions directly in the repository's discussion section or contact the maintainers.
+- **Ask a Question**: You can also ask questions directly in the repository's discussion section.

-We appreciate your feedback and are committed to improving our documentation.
+I appreciate your feedback.
+Feel free to reach out with any questions or suggestions.